 Gran Tierra has maintained a long-term commitment to responsible resource development, requiring that its activities support a healthy environment and prosperous communities.

-“We began our reforestation work nearly a decade ago because one of our longstanding goals has been to leave the environment in a better condition than when we arrived.
+“We began our reforestation work nearly a decade ago because one of our longstanding goals has been to leave thernenvironment in a better condition than when we arrived.
 Consistent implementation of our conservation strategy, which aligns with national and international initiatives, will continue to have a significant positive impact.”

 Innovative Conservation Agreements Protect Sensitive Areas

-One of the highlights of GTE’s work this year with the Putumayo Biodiversity and Development Initiative was the restoration of 29 hectares within the Orito Ingi-Ande Flora Sanctuary for Medicinal Plants.
+A highlight of GTE’s work was with the Putumayo Biodiversity and Development Initiative was the restoration within the Orito Ingi-Ande Flora Sanctuary for Medicinal Plants.
 Dialogue with 15 families who were living in the protected zone and cultivating coca, resulted in important conservation agreements to protect the land.
-As […]
+As part of the agreements, Gran Tierra […]

 Read More